- Purchase the complete Expat Arrivals Saudi Arabia Guide (PDF)

-Saudi Arabia was placed 92nd out of 190 countries in The World Bank's Ease of Doing Business Survey for 2019.
-The country ranked particularly highly in protecting minority investors (7th) and dealing with construction permits (36th).
-The Kingdom didn't fare as well in categories such as resolving insolvency (168th) and trading across borders (158th).
+Saudi Arabia was placed 62nd out of 190 countries in the World Bank's Ease of Doing Business Survey for 2020.
+The country ranked particularly highly in protecting minority investors (3rd) and registering property (19th).
+The Kingdom didn't fare as well in categories such as resolving insolvency (168th) and trading across borders (86th).

 Hours of business